 MFA Art Practice Admission

-Through a combination of fellowship funds and teaching assistantships, each Art Practice graduate student normally receives an aid package that includes tuition and salary, as well as small materials grants.
+Through a combination of fellowship and teaching assistantships, each Art Practice graduate student typically receives financial support including stipend/salary and tuition, as well as small materials grants.
 Additional information about graduate financial aid, including a student budget and tuition calculator, is available at financialaid.stanford.edu/grad.

 University Application Materials

 The application for admission as well as general information about applying is available from the Graduate Admissions website; please visit Graduate Admissions to apply.
 Prior to applying you must first determine if you are eligible - application eligibility (undergraduate degree requirements).
 International applicants, please also see Bechtel International Center and Graduate Admissions International Applicants for more information and any additional application requirements.

 Prospective students may begin to apply in mid-to-late September (please verify this date on the Graduate Admissions website).
 The following documents are required by the university and can not be waived.
 Please click on the links for more detailed information about each:

 - Letters of Recommendation: Three letters of recommendation are required.
 The department does not accept applicant recommendation via a letter service (i.e. Interfolio or other service).
 It is the applicant's responsibility to ensure that letters are submitted to the electronic application by the published deadline.
 Please only submit three letters.